 Submitting a claim for monetary benefits

 The VA benefits claim process, especially for monetary benefits like disability compensation and pensions, can be long and difficult.
-Currently, there are over 745,000 pending claims in the system currently.
+Currently, there are over 745,000 pending disability and pension claims in the system.

-Incomplete claims require development by the VA.
-This is the first step in a three-part claim process (development/evidence gathering, review and decision).
+Many of these claims are incomplete.
+An incomplete claim requires development by the VA.
+This is the first step in a three-part claim process (development/evidence gathering, review, and decision).

 How long does it take to process a claim?